sidkshatriya/me/007-My-Thoughts-on-OCaml-vs-Haskell-Rust-2023.md

 on reddit on [How can Haskell Programmers tolerate space leaks](https://www.reddit.com/r/haskell/comments/pvosen/how_can_haskell_programmers_tolerate_space_leaks/) and in true Haskell community style got a lot (positive) participation and interesting/useful comments.

-Just like I feel that the lack of ad-hoc polymorphism is OCaml's achilles heel.
-Laziness could be Haskell's.
+Just like I feel that the lack of ad-hoc polymorphism is OCaml's achilles heel, laziness could be Haskell's.
 Laziness no-doubt helps you *write* beautiful programs.
 But laziness certainly doesn't help you *run* beautiful programs (Yes, there is a class of programs that run faster precisely due to laziness but the overall balance to me is net-negative due to all the developer time that must be spent observing runtime behavior of sufficiently large/important Haskell programs).
 A common feedback in the complaints I've made is that laziness is not a problem in *practice*.
 I must confess I've not written enough big, long-running Haskell programs to disagree with this statement.